IsaacBradley/Face-Detector/README.md

 This project is done in python and comprises of several components which include:

 - Haar Cascade Frontal face classifiers.
 These are algorithms which detect what is a face in a given image.
 They are based on the Haar Wavelet technique to analyze pixels in the image into squares by function.
--  for training the data, and the other for detecting faces, from the trained data.
+-  createData.py for training the data
+-  detectFace.py for detecting faces from the trained data.
+- Numpy
-- Libraries used include Numpy and OpenCv
+- OpenCv